Against Overgendering Harassment

 But then is it odd that so few of the recent high-profile victims of sexual harassment have been men, and so few of the high-profile perpetrators women?
 No. Everyone has made it clear from the start that they don’t want to hear about this.
 The viral Facebook message that started #MeToo – at least the one I saw – urged women to come forward with their stories of sexual harassment, and men to come forward with stories of times they perpetrated sexual harassment.
 The slogan “BELIEVE WOMEN” got enshrined into a mantra, pretty ominous if you’re a guy wondering whether people will believe your harasser’s story over yours.
 The mainstream media strongly discouraged men from coming forward with their own cases, with articles like I’m a man who has been sexually harassed – but I don’t think it’s right for men to join in with #MeToo.
 Their excuse was the usual – it’s not “structural oppression”, so it doesn’t count.

 (The “structural oppression” model is false, by the way.
 Homosexual male harassment is more prevalent than the percent gay men in the population would imply, suggesting that gay men harass men more often than straight men harass women.
 The obvious explanation for gender differences in harassment has always been that men constitute 80% of sexual harassers for the same reason they constitute 83% of arsonists, 81% of car thieves, and 85% of burglars.
 Since most men are straight, most victims are women; when the men happen to be gay, they victimize men.
-Men probably get victimized disproportionately often compared to the straight/gay ratio because society views harassing females as horrible but harassing men as funny.
+Men probably get victimized disproportionately often compared to the straight/gay ratio because society views harassing women as horrible but harassing men as funny.
 If this theory is right then it’s men who are the structural victims, which means it’s your harassment that doesn’t count and you’re the ones who shouldn’t be allowed to talk about it.
 The “it only matters if it’s structural” game isn’t so much fun now, is it?)

 Could this kind of ploy really shut up everybody?
 It didn’t have to.
 Men absolutely came forward with stories of harassment by high-profile women in Hollywood, and they were summarily ignored.
 By freak coincidence I came across this story from last month where Mariah Carey’s bodyguard accused her of sexually harassing him.
 Carey is much higher-profile than most of the men involved.
 But she didn’t even publish an apology, or a denial, or try to pick holes in his story.
 She just assumed nobody would care – and she was right.